 The regulations in question are the controversial Corporate Average Fuel Economy (CAFÉ ) standards, the most recent of which was put in place by the Environmental Protection Agency (EPA) under President Barack Obama, and call for auto manufacturers to have an average fuel economy of 54.5 mpg across their fleets by the 2025 model year.
 The average fuel economy for all cars sold in 2012, when the laws were passed, was 23.2 mpg.

 The looming threat of meeting the new standard has forced automakers to make some serious changes.
 The most obvious, of course, has been the growth of the electric vehicle (EV) segment.
-True EVs like the Tesla, Chevrolet Bolt, and Toyota Prius Prime saw their sales increase 59% in 2016 and new alternative power vehicles are popping up in showrooms from virtually every manufacturer in the world.
-Despite their rising popularity, though, electric vehicles still represent just 1% of total U.S. auto sales, making them very much a speculative bet on the future for the companies who make them.
+True EVs like the Tesla, Chevrolet Bolt, and Toyota Prius Prime saw their sales increase 59 percent in 2016 and new alternative power vehicles are popping up in showrooms from virtually every manufacturer in the world.
+Despite their rising popularity, though, electric vehicles still represent just 1 percent of total U.S. auto sales, making them very much a speculative bet on the future for the companies who make them.

 Cresting the 54.5 mpg hurdle has also manifested itself in some less obvious ways that involve keeping gasoline-powered engines, but using technology to make them more efficient.
 Examples include the widespread use of lower displacement engines, aided by turbochargers, and the use of ultra-light-weight building materials.
 BMW, for example, now puts at least one turbocharger in every new car it sells in the U.S. – with the exception of its all-electric i3.
 Ford, for its part, has begun building its best-selling F-series pick-up trucks out of aluminum and special military-grade alloys, which make the trucks lighter, and thus, they require less gas to move.